Friday, December 30, 2016

 Aesthetics

-Graphics are gorgeous - for what used to be a visually stark experience - I love the nicely animated rocks rolling through space.
-The enemy ships are superb and all other sprites are large, detailed and smooth.
-Oddly, the backgrounds are 4-colours but you would never notice due to their design and artistic flair, which I really admire.
+Graphics are gorgeous - for what used to be a visually stark experience.
+I love the nicely animated rocks rolling through space.
+The enemy ships are superb and all other sprites are large, detailed and well-animated.
+Oddly, the backgrounds are 4-colours but you would never notice that due to their apt design and gorgeous artistic flair, which I admire.

-Sadly, the audio disappoints with lame bleep-bleep sound effects instead of samples, which would have been ideal and easily handled for a game like this.
-Music is also a touchy subject and soon becomes extremely repetitive.
-Thankfully, it can be switched off but that only highlights those inadequate sound effects... catch-22... and I'm disappointed.
+Sadly, the audio disappoints with lame bleep-bleep sound effects instead of samples, which the ST would have easily handled for a game like this.
+Music is also a touchy subject as it soon becomes extremely repetitive.
+Thankfully, that can be switched off, but that only highlights those inadequate sound effects... catch-22.
+So, yes, I am disappointed.

 Shoot!!
 Kill!!
 Destroy everything!! <insert evil laugh>